 While there’s no clear way to tell for sure when you’re seeing a remarketing ad as a viewer, you can assume some of the ads you see are remarketing ads based on your historical web interest patterns.

-Display ad or video remarketing is the most common campaign type we see leveraging a remarketing audience targeting strategy.
+Display ad or video campaigns are often the most common remarketing examples.
 Because display or video ads are shown passively on any web page on the platforms’ respective display networks, most business owners really want to reel in and refine their campaigns to avoid any wasted marketing budget or irrelevant traffic.
 Remarketing is a great way to achieve this because display or video ads are shown only to those who have previously interacted with your business, increasing the chances they would click your ad.

 Not only that, but the intent behind the clicks from someone in the remarketing audience is usually of much higher quality and value since they’re already familiar with your business.

 We call this pattern of remarketing audience habits to be more “bottom of the marketing funnel” meaning they’re all that much closer to actually completing a conversion, or meaningful action, on your website.
 Display advertising campaigns are typically “top of the funnel” strategies meant to drive brand awareness since they can show on any display network web page regardless of who it’s showing to–unless you assign a remarketing audience, that is!

 In short, remarketing is a great strategy to turn a top-of-funnel display campaign into a bottom-of-funnel converting campaign.